qkzk/fm/development.md

 #### Changelog

 - [x] display a keybind in shortcut mode
+- [x] add a shortcut to the trash folder
+- [x] less copies while creating shortcuts
 - [ ] non blocking previews: use the mpsc to do the previews async (once again)
 - [ ] stop & undo actions (bulkrename, copy, move, delete ???)